 Porcelain is fired in an LPG brick and fibre kiln to cone 9/10 in reduction.
 These pots are glazed with combinations of blue celadon. satin white, fluid blue, fluid yellow, crystalline white/blue and tenmoku glazes, though I am constantly researching new glazes.
 The current salt kiln is a raised catenary arch with internal fireboxes and can be fired with gas and/or wood.
 Pots are fired to cone 11 with reduction between 1000 and around 1150°C. Salt is introduced at cone 9.
 Both kilns are specifically designed and built.

-Currently teaching at Wysing Arts, and Hills Rd.
-Sixth form College, Cambs.
-Available for teaching, classes, demonstrations or workshops.
+Currently teaching at Wysing Arts cntre and Hills Rd.
+Sixth Form College, Cambridge.

 June 1995 - Alumni Exhibition, Cell Block Theatre, East Sydney TAFE.